 This program offers students a broad-based performing arts education, in addition to the core Method Acting training.
 The program consists of four major areas of focus: Method Acting, Voice & Movement, History, and Production & Performance.

 The program requires 72 weeks (six 12-Week sessions) of dedicated training and full-time study.
-Upon successful completion of the Two-Year Conservatory Program, students will receive a formal Certificate of Merit.
+Upon successful completion of the Two-Year Conservatory Program, students will receive a formal Certificate of Merit in addition to transcripts.